 Each year, you’ll also be required to pay a fee with your LLC annual report.
 Your business may need to pay additional fees for permits and licenses.

-• The benefits of forming a Connecticut LLC include:
+The benefits of an LLC of forming a Connecticut LLC include:

 You can also expedite your order for an additional fee.